Websoft9/docker-library/docs/code_owner.md

 - Independent Service: e.g database, mq, redis

 We suggest add Application container and Application assisting container 's environments to .env

+#### Which version should use?

+Try to use x.x, not recommend use x.x.x if not necessary.